ingeniasoftware/luthier-ci/readme.md

 Route::get('hello/world', ['uses' => 'testcontroller@index', 'as' => 'foo']);
 ```

-In your views, you can use the function ```route()``` to retrieve the actual path:
+In your views, you can use the function ```route()``` with the desired name to retrieve the actual path:

 ```php
 <a href="<?= route('foo');?>">My link!</a>
 //Produces: <a href="http://myapp.com/hello/world">Link</a>
 ```

-#### Namespaces and prefix
+#### Route namespaces

-Probably you have subdirectories in your controllers folder, so you can specify a *pseudo-namespace* in your routes to indicate to CodeIgniter the actual folder structure to reach the desired controller.
+If you have subdirectories in your controllers folder, you can specify a *pseudo-namespace* in your routes to indicate to CodeIgniter the actual folder structure to reach the desired controller.

-The route:
+*Example:*

  ```php
 Route::get('hello/world', ['uses' => 'testcontroller@index', 'as' => 'foo', 'namespace' => 'admin']);
 ```
 Will be point to *application/controllers/admin/Testcontroller.php*

+### Route prefix

-You can set a *prefix* to your routes
+You can set a *prefix* to your routes with the following syntax:

  ```php
 Route::get('hello/world', ['uses' => 'testcontroller@index', 'as' => 'foo', 'prefix' => 'admin']);
 ```

-So the route will be accesed with the 'admin/hello/world' instead 'hello/world' .
-This makes more sense in the routes groups.
+So the route will be accesed with the 'admin/hello/world' instead 'hello/world'

 #### The default controller: